unl-rocketry/flight-computer/README.md

 [Adafruit KB2040](https://www.adafruit.com/product/5302) as a processor daughterboard, to reduce board complexity.

-This design is licensed under the `CERN Open Hardware Licence Version 2 - Strongly Reciprocal`.
+This design is licensed under the **CERN-OHL-S v2 or any later version**.
 This is to  encourage contributions and collaboration on this project from anyone interested in the project.
 Contributions are welcome!

 # Design Information
 This design should be capable of using input voltages from 3v → 17v on the